ylzshaha/Lox-with-cpp/README.md

 ## TreeWalker

 This is a interpreter executes code by traversing the AST.
-It consists the following parts:
+It consists of the following parts:

 - a lexical scanner
 - a recursive descent parser
+- a resolver are used to fix local variable's scope
 - a interpreter traverse the AST to execute the code.

-you can get the first lox by running the following code.
+you can get the lox by running the following code.

 ```bash
 cd TreeWalker